Meet Jacob, Have Dreams Academy Graduate Who Works at Bag Tags, Inc.

 January 16, 2017 – Interview with Bag Tags, Inc. Employees Margo and Agness

-Meet Jacob, a Have Dreams Academy Graduate who has been working at Bag Tags, Inc. for a year.
+Meet Jacob, a Have Dreams Academy Graduate who has been working at Bag Tags, Inc. since February 2016.

 Northfield Park District loans vehicle to nonprofit following vandalism

 January 16, 2017 – The Winnetka Current and The Northbrook Tower

 While there are many people out there who question whether there is any good left in the world, the generosity of a Northfield organization to an area nonprofit during a time of need demonstrates there are still kind locals helping others for the greater good of a community.

 Have Dreams, a Chicago-area nonprofit that has been serving children, teens, and adults with autism since 1996, needs a new van to drive participants to their internships and activities.
 Have Dreams’ old van was vandalized, leaving participants stranded.

 High School Students Graduate from Autism Employment Program